jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Jan 17 to Jan 18: 19184.0
+>The provisional increase in cases from Jan 18 to Jan 19: 17787.0
 >
->The last time cases per day were this high was Jan 13 2022: 5 days prior.
+>The last time cases per day were this high was Jan 18 2022: 1 day prior.
 >
->The case rate then was 22900 cases.
+>The case rate then was 19475 cases.
 >
->The last time cases per day were lower than this was Jan 17 2022: 1 day prior.
+>The last time cases per day were lower than this was Jan 17 2022: 2 days prior.
 >
->The case rate then was 14902 cases.
+>The case rate then was 14217 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)